Men’s Mental Health Investment Programme

 Aims

 The overall aim is to improve men’s mental health and well-being by developing, testing, and championing approaches that have local impact and national relevance.
-We aim to give assurance that any male living in urban, rural or super-sparse areas has the potential to feel the benefit.
+We aim to give certainty that any male living in urban, rural or super-sparse areas has the potential to feel the benefit.

 The key objectives include the following: